iiporza/ML-projects/README.md

 # ML-projects
 Machine learning projects with PyTorch.
-Learning the fundamentals of ML.
+Learning the fundamentals of ML, for purely educational purpose.